PeterOvermann/TriadicMemory/README.md

 After storing a triple {x,y,z} in memory, any of the three items can be recalled by specifying the other two parts: `{_,y,z}` recalls `x`, `{x,_,z}` recalls `y`, and `{x,y,_}` recalls `z`.
 Given three items `{x,y,z}`, one can test if their association is stored in memory by calculating, for instance, the Hamming distance or overlap between `{x,y,_}` and `z`.
 This remarkable property, absent in hetero-associative memories, makes Triadic Memory suitable for self-supervised applications in machine learning.

 The original Mathematica code can be found [here](https://github.com/PeterOvermann/TriadicMemory/blob/main/Mathematica/triadicmemory.m).
 The [plain C](https://github.com/PeterOvermann/TriadicMemory/blob/main/C/triadicmemory.c) implementation can be used as a command line program or deployed as a library.
-Performance optimized implementations are available for [Python](https://github.com/PeterOvermann/TriadicMemory/blob/main/Python/sdrsdm.py), the [Julia](https://github.com/PeterOvermann/TriadicMemory/blob/main/Julia/triadicmemory.jl) language and [Chez Scheme](https://github.com/PeterOvermann/TriadicMemory/blob/main/ChezScheme/triadicmemory.ss).
+Performance-optimized implementations are available for [Python](https://github.com/PeterOvermann/TriadicMemory/blob/main/Python/sdrsdm.py), the [Julia](https://github.com/PeterOvermann/TriadicMemory/blob/main/Julia/triadicmemory.jl) language and [Chez Scheme](https://github.com/PeterOvermann/TriadicMemory/blob/main/ChezScheme/triadicmemory.ss).